Hut Information

 Will my cell phone work?

 Cell phone coverage in the area has improved since the installation of a cell phone tower near Ashford in the Fall of 2018.
 Nonetheless, you should not rely on your cell phone to work for emergency communication.
+Cell phones do not work at all huts.

 What is the water source?